Brighton & Hove city guide

 Arty, quirky and inclusive, Brighton & Hove is often dubbed London-On-Sea (a friend has called it ‘Camden before the crowds’) yet it’s within easy reach of the South Downs.
 Visitor or local, there’s so much going on you’ll always find new places to discover.

 Brighton’s foodie scene has exploded over the last few years and there’s never been a better time to eat out here.
-Fine dining restaurants with creative tasting menus include Etch in Hove (from MasterChef the Professionals winner Stephen Edwards), fairly central Isaac@ and Kemptown’s Pike and Pine.
+Fine dining restaurants with creative tasting menus include Etch in Hove (from MasterChef the Professionals winner Stephen Edwards) and fairly central Isaac@.
 For fish classier than the battered kind try The Salt Room or Riddle & Finns on the seafront.

 Among many great small plates-style eateries are French-slanted Plateau, The Set on historic Regency Square, 64° in the Lanes (run by Great British Menu winner Michael Bremner), modern Italian Cin Cin, and wine bar-style Market and Fourth & Church in Hove.

 For casual dining, check out contemporary Indian Curry Leaf Cafe (which even has a kiosk at the station), Bus Stop – serving up Caribbean favourites to a great playlist, and busy Mexican La Choza.
 Veggies are very well catered for, with Terre A Terre and Food for Friends the best known meat-free restaurants.